ritvikrao/public_systems_projects/Lab9_Parallel/README.md

 In general, this is a type of [Reduction](http://www.drdobbs.com/architecture-and-design/parallel-pattern-7-reduce/222000718) algorithm, in that we are chunking our problem and solving pieces of it, and then rebuilding the result.

 **Discuss with your partner and answer:** *What is a strategy for solving this problem?
 Try to avoid false sharing by adding the amount of padded bits needed programmatically*
+*To solve this problem, it is important to start by parallelizing the for loop, but also add some padding to take up a whole cache line and avoid false sharing.
+To pad the data, one solution is to make a 2D array, one for each thread.
+In each row of the array, the sum of the process will be stored in the first space, with the rest of the row being used for padding.*

 Now implement in [omp5.c](./omp5.c) your strategy and time it:** Implement your strategy and fill out the table below with how much time it takes per thread.